Sole trader bank accounts

 How quickly can I set up a sole trader account?

 The time required to set up a sole trader bank account varies depending on the provider and their application process.
-Some online or challenger banks offer instant or near-instant setup — sometimes in as little as 10-15 minutes — if you have all the necessary documents to hand.
+Some online banks offer instant or near-instant setup - sometimes in as little as 10-15 minutes - if you have all the necessary documents to hand.
 Traditional banks might take a few days or even a few weeks to process your application, but it could well be ready faster than that.

 Can I take money out of my business account for personal use as a sole trader?